-4. OBJECTIVES OF THE COUNCIL
+4. OBJECTIVES OF THE COUNCIL.

-- (1) Subject to the provisions of the Act, the objectives of the Council shall be: - (a) to maintain and promote labour peace in education; - (b) to prevent and resolve labour disputes in education - (c) to perform dispute resolution functions in terms of section 51 of the Act; - (d) to promote collective bargaining in relation to all matters of mutual interest; - (e) to conclude and enforce collective agreements; - (f) to conduct research, analyse and survey education nationally and internationally, and to promote training and build capacity in education, - (g) to develop proposals for submission to the Public Service Co-ordinating Bargaining Council (PSCBC) and NEDLAC, or any other appropriate forum, on labour policy and labour legislation that may affect education; - (h) to confer on workplace forums such additional matters for consultation;
+Subject to the provisions of the Act, the objectives of the Council shall be:

+- (1) to maintain and promote labour peace in education: - to prevent and resolve labour disputes in education; - (3) to perform dispute resolution functions in terms of section 51 of the Act; - (4) to promote collective bargaining in relation to all matters of mutual interest; - (5) to conclude and enforce collective agreements; - (6) to grant exemptions to parties and non-parties from collective agreements, where appropriate; - (7) to conduct research, analyse and survey education nationally and internationally, and to promote training and build capacity in education; - (8) to develop proposals for submission to the Public Service Co-ordinating Bargaining Council (PSCBC) and NEDLAC, or any other appropriate forum, on labour policy and labour legislation that may affect education; - (9) to confer on workplace forums such additional matters for consultation;